Student funding and finance

 If you are studying in England and want to apply for a government tuition fee loan, you must be studying on an eligible course at a place of higher education that has registered with us (the Office for Students).

-All English universities and colleges that provide higher education need to register with us for their students to be eligible for student support in the 2019-20 academic year.
+All English universities and colleges that provide higher education need to register with us for their students to be eligible for student support.

-No English higher education provider will be able to confirm whether you can claim student support for 2019-20 until they have successfully registered.
+No English higher education provider will be able to confirm whether you can claim student support until they have successfully registered.

-You can find out whether your choice of university or college has registered with us by asking them, or by checking our Register.
+You can find out whether your choice of university or college is registered with us by asking them, or by checking our Register.

 Please note that we are still in the process of registering universities and colleges - we are working through the registration applications as fast as we can.
 If your university or college is not registered at the moment, it might get registered soon.
 We recommend you check again before you make your final decision about where to apply.

-However, no course provider will be able to confirm whether you can claim student support for 2019-20 until they have successfully registered.
+However, no course provider will be able to confirm whether you can claim student support until they have successfully registered.

 Students outside England